 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Apr 16, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 16, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Balance transfers can be a great way to recover from debt when used responsibly.
 By transferring debt from a card with a high APR to a new card with a low or 0% introductory APR period, you can avoid a lot of unnecessary interest charges as you work to pay down your debt.